finos-labs/project-analysis/README.md

 > [![FINOS - Incubating](https://cdn.jsdelivr.net/gh/finos/contrib-toolbox@master/images/badge-incubating.svg) ](https://finosfoundation.atlassian.net/wiki/display/FINOS/Incubating)
 >
 >
-> Welcome to the Open Reg Tech ipmlementation of the US Liquidity Coverage Ratio (LCR).
+> Welcome to the Open Reg Tech implementation of the US Liquidity Coverage Ratio (LCR).
 The goal of the project is to establish the delivery and collaboration of regulations in code.
 >
 >
-> Local run uses Docker, please [follow instructions](https://docs.docker.com/get-docker/) to install it locally, then run the following commands:
+> The LCR uses Morphir as its base technology.
+This version uses Elm as the main programming language with Morphir's Elm support.
+> Morphir can be used to compile the project for execution and to generate interactive documentation.
 >... [_read more_](https://github.com/finos/open-reg-tech-us-lcr)
 >
 #### Further Details